 As a curiosity, the Phoenician people were not belligerent.
 They settled mainly in areas where the local population did not present a threat.

-It is known from classical texts of a Greek colony called Mainake, although its location remains unknown.
+It is known from classical texts of a Greek colony called Mainake, although its location remains unknown in the history of the city.
 Some think it would be in present-day Málaga; others believe that the Phoenician presence is proof that Mainake must have been located somewhere else; possibly between Malaka (Málaga) and Sexi (Almuñecar).

 Although there are enough proofs of trade with Greece at that time, Phoenician settlements could be found, but no Greek ones.